stepicker/Liri-Node-App/README.md

 concert-this,Justin Timberlake
 ```

 ## Examples

-Here is the app in action, using the examples ion the table above:
+Here is the app in action, using the examples in the table above:

 ```shell
 node liri.js concert-this rolling stones